Kapiti councillor appeals indecent assault ruling as lawyer says penis-measuring tactic 'like a schoolboy's joke that went wrong'

 "If it hadn't happened that way, it could well have been a different outcome."

+Hunt also pointed to additional medical evidence which should have been called at trial, the details of which are suppressed pending the outcome of the appeal.

-Hunt said the seriousness of the offending had been elevated in sentencing.
+She said the seriousness of the offending had also been elevated in sentencing.

+Crown lawyer at the appeal Simon Barr said none of the disputed decisions were fundamental trial decisions, but were all decisions of trial tactics or strategy.

+He said those tactics were used by one of the most senior defence lawyers in Wellington who was well respected across the country.

 Scott has previously said he wants to remain a councillor, something he cannot do if he keeps his conviction.